QunatumUno/QuantumUno-ACC-2026-Submission/README.md

 # 2026-ACC-Self-Driving-Car-Competition

-# Team Quantum Uno - Self-Driving Car Control Competition README
+# Quantum Uno ACC 2026 Submission

 ## Welcome to Our Esteemed Panel